-Analysts called into question Lundin Mining Corp.'s choice to work with Euro Sun Mining Inc. in a proposed C$1.5 billion joint bid for Euro Sun Mining Inc. Through the rejected proposal, Lundin would buy Nevsun's copper-gold development assets in Serbia, which it has long coveted, while Euro Sun would acquire Nevsun's operating Bisha zinc mine in Eritrea.
+* Analysts called into question Lundin Mining Corp.'s choice to work with Euro Sun Mining Inc. in a proposed C$1.5 billion joint bid for Nevsun Resources Ltd. Through the rejected proposal, Lundin would buy Nevsun's copper-gold development assets in Serbia, which it has long coveted, while Euro Sun would acquire Nevsun's operating Bisha zinc mine in Eritrea.
 At issue is Euro Sun's ability to run a mining company in Eritrea.
-The country is a thorny jurisdiction that is subject to United Nations sanctions and, as a totalitarian regime is often criticized for human rights abuses.
+The country is a thorny jurisdiction that is subject to United Nations sanctions and, as a totalitarian regime, is often criticized for human rights abuses.

-* In proceedings to determine control of PJSC Norilsk Nickel Co., Oleg Deripaska told a court in London that he "would not accept" the sale of shares in the miner by Roman Abramovich to Vladimir Potanin, the Financial Times wrote.
+* In proceedings to determine control of PJSC Norilsk Nickel Co., Oleg Deripaska told a court in London that he will not agree with the sale of shares in the miner by Roman Abramovich to Vladimir Potanin, the Financial Times wrote.
 Deripaska-controlled United Co.
 Rusal PLC is seeking to block Abramovich from selling the interest to Potanin, arguing it violates an earlier shareholder agreement.